|Maps:||LPI Jamison 8930-2N 1:25000|

 As you hit what looks like a more significant road running across your track, continue across this on the same bearing for 100 m to hit the actual main fire trail.
 Turn left and keep an eye out for a cairn on your right after about 100 m which marks the turn off to the Devils Hole Track.
 Follow this across a small creek and then climb steadily up to the cliff line, generally heading north east.
 At some points the track is difficult to follow.
 Eventually you reach a point where you can see an obvious cleft in the cliff line - head up at this point.
 This is the Devil's Hole, and a massive chockstone jammed in the cleft above you marks this point.

 At the top of the cleft the track splits.
 It is easier to take the right branch.
 If you want some more good views of Narrow Neck, take a detour to your right out to some rocky outcrops just as the track flattens out.
 Then make your way up to the road (Cliff Drive).
-If you didn't leave a second car here, turn right and follow this around to Glenraphael Drive, and thence back to your car at the locked gate.

 Time: 2 hrs Distance: 6km Fitness: E Skill: EM Ascent: 60m